(Updated October 2024)

 If flexible working isn’t possible in your business, you could consider providing special SAD lamps instead.
 These lamps replicate sunlight and can have short-term positive effects on sufferers of SAD.

-Other things you can do to support your employee’s wellbeing include providing desks that are near windows to allow maximum natural sunlight exposure.
+Other things you can do to support your employee wellbeing include providing desks that are near windows to allow maximum natural sunlight exposure.
 Some employees may prefer to open windows to get fresh air as well.

 Many people see light therapy as a quick hack to address SAD directly.
 However, as with all mental ill health, don’t expect a miracle treatment to alleviate symptoms immediately.
 A combination of all of these suggestions should be provided for your employees so that they can find the one that works for them.

-The aforementioned stretch breaks might feel like they eat into valuable productivity time.
+The aforementioned stretch breaks and might feel like they eat into valuable productivity time.
 However well-rested, motivated employees achieve a much higher quantity and quality of work, than tired, burned-out team members do.

 Chances are, if you’re looking for ways to help alleviate SAD for your employees, you’re keen to offer support for all mental health conditions.
 The number of diagnosed SAD cases pales in comparison to the proportion of the public who suffer from mental health problems overall.